angelicakadja/Instalando_Git_Windows/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-Name: Feature request
+Name: Your name
 About the application: Suggest an idea for this project
-Title: ''
+Title: Problem title
-Labels: ''
-Assignees: ''

 ---